Boris Johnson Is on Course For Major Victory In U.K. Election, Exit Poll Says

 Boris Johnson is on course for an emphatic victory in the U.K. election held Thursday, after the BBC’s exit poll showed the Prime Minister’s Conservative Party would win 368 seats in Parliament, with a large majority of approximately 86, and a mandate to fulfil its campaign pledge of “Getting Brexit Done.”

+If borne out when votes are counted, the result would be the Conservative Party’s biggest majority since the days of Prime Minister Margaret Thatcher in the 1980s.

-The result predicts a dismal result for the Labour Party of Jeremy Corbyn, giving them just 191 seats compared to 262 in 2017.
+The exit poll predicts a dismal result for the Labour Party of Jeremy Corbyn, giving them just 191 seats compared to 262 in 2017, the opposition party’s worst result since 1935.

-The result, however, could change as votes are counted as the night goes on.
+The result, however, could change as votes are counted in 650 seats around the country as the night goes on.
 Most seats are expected to be confirmed by around 6 a.m. local time, or 1 a.m. eastern.

 The exit poll, commissioned this year by the BBC, ITV and Sky News, was released as the clock struck 10 p.m. local time, when polling stations close.
 It tends to give an accurate picture of the election result because it asks people how they actually voted after they have done so.
 The exit poll has predicted the correct result (though not always the correct exact seat count) in every U.K. election since 1992.